 Dr. Judy Tung is section chief of ambulatory internal medicine and chair of the department of medicine at New York-Presbyterian Lower Manhattan Hospital and an associate professor of clinical medicine at Weill Cornell Medicine.

 Prevention Is Key

 With the sleepless nights, stress, and constant activity that leads up to the big day, it's important to keep an eye on your immune system.
 Preventing wedding-day illness before it happens is key here, according to Tung.
 "A bride should protect and support her immune system as best as possible by getting enough sleep, good nutrition, adequate hydration, and as much stress reduction as possible.
 Good hand hygiene is, of course, also a must," Tung advises.

-Thus, brides should stock up on vitamins and immunity-boosting supplements.
+Stock up on vitamins and immunity-boosting supplements.
 We love the Immunity Shot from Suja.
 Packed with live probiotics and powerful immunity-supportive ingredients such as ginger, turmeric, camu camu, and echinacea, it'll give you the boost you need ahead of your wedding when stress can seriously impact your body.
-Stock up on a 15-pack and guzzle one a day, starting two weeks ahead of your wedding date to keep illness at bay.
+Stock up and drink one a day, starting two weeks ahead of your wedding date to keep illness at bay.

 If You're Already Sick..